 2022-2023 CCPG - Covers Summer 2022, Fall 2022, and Spring 2023

 *Note: California Residency status is determined by the Registrar at the SWC Admissions Office.

-If you lost eligibility for the CCPG, you wil be notified within 30 days of losing eligibility.
+If you lose eligibility for the CCPG, you will be notified within 30 days of losing eligibility.
 You have several options to regain eligibility:

 - Improve your GPA or course completion measures to meet the academic and progress standards

 - Successfully appeal the loss of California College Promise Grants by completing a CCPG Appeal Form and submitting it to the Financial Aid Office.

 - "Sit out" by not attending SWC for two consecutive primary terms (Fall/Spring)

 - Verified accidents, illness or other circumstances beyond your control

 - Evidence of inability to obtain essential support services